fadeevab/cocoon/README.md

 <img alt="Cocoon format" src="https://github.com/fadeevab/cocoon/raw/master/images/cocoon_format.svg" />

-`Cocoon` is a protected container to wrap sensitive data with strong [encryption](#cryptography) and format validation.
-A format of `Cocoon` is developed for the following practical cases:
+`MiniCocoon` and `Cocoon` are protected containers to wrap sensitive data with strong [encryption](#cryptography) and format validation.
+A format of `MiniCocoon` and `Cocoon` is developed for the following practical cases:

 1. As an _encrypted file format_ to organize simple secure storage:
    1. Key store.